AndBible/docs/docs/source/notes.rst

 Creating a note
 ---------------
-Notes can be created in multiple wayss.
+Notes can be created in multiple ways.

 1. :ref:`Add a note to an existing bookmark <Add a note to an existing bookmark>`.
 2. Add a note to a new bookmark.